 'How many test locations are there in Turkey?'

 The British Council offers IELTS tests in five locations across Turkey: İstanbul, Ankara, İzmir, Adana and Antalya.
-Places are assigned on a first-come, first-served basis, so we strongly recommend that you register online at least two months prior to the test date.
+We strongly recommend that you register online at least two months prior to the test date.

 'What is the test availability?'